vmware-tanzu/image-registry-operator-api/README.md

 ### Prerequisites

-VM Image Service currently requires a ESXi cluster in vSphere 8 with Kubernetes.
+VM Image Service currently requires vSphere with Tanzu.
 What this means in functional terms is that you can manage workloads in a given Workload Namespace using a Kubernetes client connected directly to an embedded Kubernetes API Server running in the Supervisor.